Atashnezhad/CME_forcast/README.md

 ## Problem Statment

-A similar solar storm if happen today most likely wipes out the whole data on all computers due to the fact they are mostly not electromagnetic pulse protected.
+A similar solar storm like the one in 1859, if happens today most likely wipes out the whole data on all computers due to the fact they are mostly not electromagnetic pulse protected.
 Intense solar storms ionize the earth's atmosphere which affects any magnetic communication such as cell phone, internet, etc.
-Such an event has the potential to cause a very large blackout entire planet The goal of this project is to forecast the solar storm's speed 18 days into the future using classical and modern tools (i.e. using 60 timestamps).
-The ICME record of the last 30 years is seen in the following figure (Image by author).
+Such an event has the potential to cause a very large blackout entire planet The goal of this project is to forecast the solar storm's speed 18 days into the future using classical and modern tools (i.e. using 60 timestamps history).
+The ICME speed (V ICME km/s) record of the last 30 years is seen in the following figure (Image by author).

 <p align="left">
   <img width="1200" src="Figures/P02_01_EDA_plt33.png" >